|Nutritional Guidelines (per serving)|

-In a large mixing bowl, combine the flour, yeast, salt, and sugar, if using.
-With whisk or spoon, blend well.
+In a large mixing bowl, combine the flour, yeast, salt, and sugar or honey, if using.

-Add the water and stir with a wooden spoon (or use your hands) until mixed and dry ingredients are moistened.
+Slowly add the water and stir with a wooden spoon or your hands, until well mixed.

-Cover the bowl with plastic wrap and set in a draft-free place for 4 hours.
+Cover the bowl with plastic wrap and set in a draft-free place to rise for 4 hours.

 Scrape the dough out onto a well-floured surface, such as a silicone mat, parchment paper, or a cutting board.

-With floured hands, coax the dough into a rough rectangle about 8 1/2- by 12-inches, while adding small amounts of flour if needed to keep it from sticking to the surface.
-Try to handle the dough gently so it won't deflate too much.
+With floured hands, shape the dough into a rough rectangle about 8 1/2 inches by 12 inches.
+Add small amounts of flour, if needed, to keep it from sticking to the surface.
+Try to handle the dough gently so it doesn't deflate too much.
 You want lots of little air bubbles through the loaf.

-Gently fold the ends over each other to form a rough loaf shape.
-Drop into the prepared pan.
-Cover loosely with a clean, lightweight dish towel and set in a draft-free place for 1 hour, or until it is approximately double in size.
+Cover the pan loosely with a clean, lightweight dish towel, and set in a draft-free place for 1 hour, or until it is approximately double in size.

-Bake for 25 minutes, until deep golden brown.
-The loaf should sound hollow when tapped.
+Bake the loaf for 25 minutes, until it's a deep golden brown and sounds hollow when tapped.

-Remove from the oven and turn the bread out onto a rack to cool completely before slicing with a sharp serrated knife or electric knife.
+Remove from the oven and turn the bread out onto a rack to cool completely before slicing.